 There’s not really much which can be done, usually this should be considered a fatal error of the scripting engine.

-Please report in the forums if it happens, with all possible information to reproduce it, if possible.
+Please report in the forums or discord if it happens, with all possible information to reproduce it, if possible.

 SyntaxErrorException is thrown when the parser cannot parse the script code or the script code is invalid for some reason.

 Note that this is thrown when calling one of the

 RunString, etc.).
 If the load function of the standard Lua library is called on a broken script, a

 This is the most common exception of all and, probably, the most important.